stephentetley/markdown-doc/notes/markdown_operationally.md

   * Sub lists
   * Like this.

-Currently (3 Feb 2019), `Markdown-doc` has no special designation for lists, the implementation renders the item-body at _call time_ and stores it as a list of strings.
+When these notes were started (3 Febraury), `Markdown-doc` had no special designation for lists, the implementation rendered the item-body at _call time_ and stored it as a list of strings.

-Worth noting - in Markdown there isn't a concrete notion of _lists_ like there there is in HTML; there are just one-or-more list items in sequence.
+Worth noting - in Markdown there isn't a concrete notion of _lists_ like there there is in HTML; there are just one-or-more _list items_ in sequence.

 ## Tables